 • Your monthly principal and interest payment

 Mortgage.
-Though mortgage is usually used as a catchall term for a home loan, it has a specific meaning.
+Though mortgage is usually used as a catch-all term for a home loan, it has a specific meaning.
 The mortgage gives the lender the right to take ownership of your home and sell it if you don’t make payments at the terms you agreed to on the note.

 Deed of Trust.
 A deed of trust works like a mortgage and is secured against your home.
 Most mortgages are agreements between two parties — you and the lender.
 In some states, a third person, called a trustee, may be added to your mortgage through a document called a deed of trust.
 A deed of trust gives the trustee the authority to take control of your home on behalf of the lender if you stop making payments.

 Mortgage closing costs.
 These are expenses charged by a lender to make or originate your loan.
-They typically include origination fees, discount points, fees related to underwriting, processing, document preparation and funding of your loan.
+They typically include origination fees, discount points and fees related to underwriting, processing, document preparation and funding your loan.
 However, your total closing costs include appraisal and title fees, title insurance, surveys, recording fees and more.
-While fees vary widely by the type of mortgage you get and by location, they typically total 2% to 6% of the loan amount.
-So on a $250,000 mortgage, your closing costs would amount to anywhere from $5,000 to $15,000.

 Discount points.
 Also called “mortgage points,” this is money paid to your lender in exchange for a lower interest rate.

 Annual percentage rate (APR).
-The APR is typically higher than your note rate because it reflects the cost of borrowing money, based on the interest, fees and loan term, expressed as a yearly rate.
+The APR is typically higher than your note rate because it reflects the cost of borrowing money — based on the interest, fees and loan term — expressed as a yearly rate.
 The APR was created to make it easier for consumers to compare loans with different interest rates and costs, and federal law requires it to be disclosed in all advertising.
 Basically, the higher the difference between your note rate and APR, the more you’re paying in closing costs.

 You’ll need to meet minimum mortgage requirements to qualify for a mortgage.
 Lenders typically consider the following when reviewing your mortgage application: